AlecFessler/mocap-toolkit/README.md

 ```

 ### Toolkit
-**Note**: libyaml is a dependency of the toolkit as well as the server, so if you followed along with the [installation for the server](https://github.com/AlecFessler/mocap-toolkit?tab=readme-ov-file#libyaml) you'll already have it installed, otherwise see the instructions above
+**Note**: libyaml is a dependency of the toolkit as well as the server, so if you followed along with the installation for the server you'll already have it installed, otherwise see the instructions [here](https://github.com/AlecFessler/mocap-toolkit?tab=readme-ov-file#libyaml)

 #### LibTorch
 Install LibTorch with Linux, C++/Java, and CUDA 12.1 selected from this link: https://pytorch.org/get-started/locally/